 The goal of this study was to examine the effectiveness of the i>clicker device as an aid in content learning in a general education physics course.
 We sought to do this by analyzing the collective results of students answering content-related i>clicker questions in class correctly and comparing these results to the collective performance of students on an exam that contained a number of questions that were identical and related to those i>clicker questions asked during class, as well as a number of questions that were explicitly unassociated with i>clicker questions asked during class in the weeks preceding the exam.
 This represents Phase I of the research.
 In Phase II, we hoped to identify whether there were other identifiable factors within the structure of the exam itself that could skew the results of the analysis from Phase I.

 Mortensen, Collin, "Physics Education: Analysis of the Effects of i>clicker Usage in the Gen Ed Classroom on Content Learning" (2015).
-Physics Capstone Project.
+Physics Capstone Projects.
 Paper 27.